David J. Malan: Career and research

 During 2001 to 2002 he worked for AirClic as an Engineering Manager.

 While undergoing his undergraduate studies, Malan worked part-time for the District Attorney's Office in Middlesex County, Virginia as a forensic investigator, after which he founded his own two startups.
 On the side since 2003, he volunteered as an emergency medical technician (EMT-B) for MIT-Emergency Medical Services (EMS).
 He continues to volunteer as an EMT-B for the American Red Cross.

 Malan founded and was the chairman of Diskaster, a data recovery firm that offered professional recovery of data from hard drives and memory cards, as well as forensic investigations for civil matters.

-Malan worked for Mindset Media from 2008 to 2011 as Chief Information Officer (CIO), where he was responsible for advertising the network’s scalability, security, and capacity-planning.
-He designed infrastructure for collection of massive datasets capable of 500 million HTTP requests per day, with peaks of 10K per second.
+Malan worked for Mindset Media from 2008 to 2011 as Chief Information Officer (CIO), where he was responsible for advertising the network’s scalability, security, and capacity planning.
+He designed infrastructure for the collection of massive datasets capable of 500 million HTTP requests per day, with peaks of 10K per second.
 In 2011, Mindset Media was acquired by Meebo.

 Malan is also an active member of the SIGCSE community, a Special Interest Group (SIG) concerned with Computer Science Education (CSE) organized by the Association for Computing Machinery (ACM).

 In 2024, Malan purchased the historic Regent Theatre in Arlington, Massachusetts.